HimanshuKumarDutt094/cutfast/README.md

 # CutFast

-A local-first text shortcut platform that boosts productivity with intelligent text shortcuts.
-Create, manage, and use custom shortcuts across all your favorite apps and websites for instantaneous, offline-capable text expansion.
+A smart text shortcut platform that boosts productivity with intelligent text shortcuts.
+Create shortcuts on our website, sync them to your browser extension, and use them anywhere by typing your shortcut and pressing Ctrl+Shift+Space.

 ## Overview

 CutFast is designed to enhance productivity by providing a seamless text expansion experience.
-The platform separates the operational path (typing and expanding text) from the synchronization path (background sync), ensuring that text expansion is never blocked by network latency.
+Create shortcuts on our website, sync them automatically to your browser extension, and use them anywhere by typing your shortcut and pressing Ctrl+Shift+Space.

 Key components:
 - **Web Dashboard**: Next.js-based management interface for CRUD operations on shortcuts and categories
 - **Browser Extension**: Vite + React extension that handles text detection and expansion
-- **Local Storage**: Dexie-powered IndexedDB for offline functionality
+- **Local Storage**: Dexie-powered IndexedDB for storing synced shortcuts locally
+- **Server Storage**: PostgreSQL database for persistent shortcut storage and synchronization
 - **Authentication**: Dual authentication strategy using better-auth for both web and extension access

 ## Features

 ### Core Features
-- **Instant Text Expansion**: Trigger shortcuts with patterns like `/msg-2` for immediate replacement
+- **Instant Text Expansion**: Trigger shortcuts with Ctrl+Shift+Space for immediate replacement
-- **Offline Capability**: Local database ensures functionality without internet connection
+- **Local Storage**: Shortcuts stored locally in browser for fast access once synced
+- **Server Sync**: Automatic synchronization between web dashboard and browser extension
-- **Cross-Platform**: Works across all websites and apps that support text input
+- **Cross-Platform**: Works in any browser on desktop and laptop computers
 - **Secure Sync**: Background synchronization with row-level security
 - **User Management**: Categories and shortcuts with per-user scoping
 - **Modern UI**: Clean, responsive dashboard built with Next.js and React